 As we’ve already mentioned, the first is to check to make sure they’re licensed by the Federal Motor Carrier Safety Administration (FMCSA).
 You can go to the FMCSA’s website and search the company’s DOT number to ensure they’re licensed.
 The DOT number should be listed at the bottom of every moving company’s website.

-Another huge indicator that a moving company might be a scam is if they claim to charge by feet rather than weight.
-Most reputable moving companies offer estimates and final prices based on the weight of the load, not the amount of space it takes in the truck.
-So if a company claims to charge by space rather than weight, keep looking.
+Another huge indicator that a moving company might be a scam is if they claim to charge by weight rather than feet.
+Most reputable moving companies offer estimates and final prices based on the amount of space it takes in the truck rather than the weight of the load.

 You also want to make sure there are plenty of reviews for whatever moving company you’re considering hiring.
 Scam moving companies typically don’t last long.
 They get money from a few unfortunate customers, receive some bad reviews online, abandon the company name, and move on to a new name.
 So you want a company that’s been around for a few years, under the same name, and with hundreds of reviews.